Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 5- Mini Smoker

-We recommend this one to you if a full-size smoker is too large for your meat-smoking needs, build this mini-smoker so you can prepare small amounts of mouth-watering meat and fish.
+We recommend this one to you if a full-size smoker is too large for your meat-smoking needs, build this mini-smoker by ilovegrillingmeat so you can prepare small amounts of mouth-watering meat and fish.

 6- Smoke Meat In An Indoor Oven Smoker

-If you don’t have outdoor space but love the flavor of smoked meats, use these homemade smoker plans to create an indoor oven smoker.
+If you don’t have outdoor space but love the flavor of smoked meats, use these homemade smoker plans by kelliskitchen to create an indoor oven smoker.
 A couple of aluminum pans and wood chips is all you need to smoke food in your oven.
-By kelliskitchen
+You may also like to check out diy pizza oven.

 7- Transform An Ordinary Grill Into BBQ Smoker

 No need to purchase anything fancy if you already have a grill.
-Create a custom bbq smoker with your grill.
+Create a custom bbq smoker like this one by esquire with your grill.
 Use these homemade smoker plans to make your grill serve double duty as a smoker.
-By esquire

 8- Turn An Old Barrel and Bricks Into DIY Smoker